 There are a seemingly endless variety of healthy and fulfilling ways for adults to express and enjoy their sexuality, relationships and gender.
 GRSD-affirmative therapists affirm that this diversity of expression is healthy and normal, providing of course that it is consensual.
-GRSD, or Gender, Relationship and Sexual Diversity, is the term scholars working in the field now use to describe this diversity.
+GSRD, or Gender, Sexual and Relationship Diversity, is the term scholars working in the field now use to describe this diversity.

 Diverse forms of sexuality, such as bisexuality, gay, lesbian, or spicy (BDSM), may be experienced at three broad levels: